Gary C. Dahle, Attorney at Law

 Such written lists may be:

-• prepared either before, or after, the Will is signed,
+• prepared either before, or after, the Minnesota Will is signed,

-Are Wills Signed in Another State Valid in Minnesota?
+Non Minnesota Wills – Signed in Another State

-Written Wills that are prepared and signed in another state are valid in Minnesota if they satisfy the Will execution and witnessing requirements of either:
+Wills prepared and signed in another state are valid in Minnesota if they satisfy the Will execution and witnessing requirements of either:

 • the State of Minnesota,